 Before starting this project, read the information provided on this page carefully.

-Take up the challenge – research the galactic centre
+Take up the challenge – build a model of INTEGRAL

 Judging the project

-The poster will be evaluated by a panel of competition judges that includes scientists and engineers who are working on the INTEGRAL mission.
-It is important that the poster fully conveys the hard work you have done for your project.
+The video diary will be watched by a panel of judges that includes scientists and engineers working on the INTEGRAL mission.
+It is important to ensure that the video does justice to your model and its construction process.
 The judges will be looking at the following:

 Hints and tips

 Check these pages regularly throughout the duration of the competition for any updates and further information.